-"Sushidokoro Kurosugi" is a Michelin 1-star sushi restaurant situated on the 2nd floor of the Shin-Daibiru building which houses many of the signature restaurants in Osaka's Kitashinchi district.
+"Sushidokoro Kurosugi" is a world gourmet guide award sushi restaurant situated on the 2nd floor of the Shin-Daibiru building which houses many of the signature restaurants in Osaka's Kitashinchi district.

 The interior is fitted with a crisp hinoki cypress counter that seats 10 and a private room with a counter that seats 9.
 The atmosphere makes for a meal in which you'll never feel nervous or timid and is perfect for dates, entertaining guests, a girls night out, family events, and a wide variety of other situations.